-David Muir certainly must have left an empty space at the Good Morning America studios while he's away on his latest jet-setting assignment.
+David Muir certainly must have left an empty space at the ABC studios while he's away on his latest jet-setting assignment.

 MORE: David Muir shares emotional post for heartfelt reason